17th Judicial DA

 Motor Vehicle Theft

-According to data provided by the Colorado Auto Theft Prevention Authority's Metropolitan Auto Theft Task Force motor vehicle thefts have increased more than 100% in Adams County and more than 200% in Broomfield County when comparing 1st quarter 2020 to 1st quarter 2022.
+According to data provided by the Colorado Auto Theft Prevention Authority's Metropolitan Auto Theft Task Force motor vehicle thefts have decreased more than 32% from January 1-August 14, 2023 to January 1-August 14, 2024.

 What is the District Attorney's Office Doing to Combat